uhh-lt/158/README.md

 You need Docker and Docker Compose to run the microservices.
 After cloning the repository, run `docker-compose build` to build the container images.

-In case you have [SELinux enabled](https://stopdisablingselinux.com/), run the following command in advance: `chcon -t svirt_sandbox_file_t frontend-docker.ini`.
+In case you have [SELinux enabled](https://stopdisablingselinux.com/), run the following command in advance: `chcon -t svirt_sandbox_file_t 158-docker.ini`.

 ### Tokenization Service